 Sometimes, I paint just because I need something to do.
 As a reminder that there is something I’m really good at.
-Sometimes, there’s more of a story behind it, or something that’s happened that causes me to paint a person.
+Other times, there’s more of a story behind it or something that’s happened that causes me to paint a person.
 I’ll be sharing some of these stories with you on my blog.

 Painting Stevie Nicks

 This painting of Miss Stevie Nicks has a story.
 I could have just painted her because I am a big admirer of her work, having grown up listening to Fleetwood Mac and to this day still really enjoying that, especially the Rumours album.
 I’m less familiar with her solo material, but the things I’ve heard, I like, as well.
 But that’s not the reason I painted her (though it certainly increased the fun).

 I’m sure you all remember when I met One Direction?
 That was special.
 Specifically, Harry Styles, because he turned the tables and made me sign an art book that I gave to him, even though my name and my card were in there.
 He made me feel like I was someone special.
 Someone talented.
 It was a small gesture with an incredibly big impact.
 It solidified my admiration for him as a person (I’d been a general One Direction fan before that moment, liking them all equally).

 To this day, I don’t know if he liked the art that I gave him because he and his bandmates get drawn all the time and I think you can only like so much of it before you kind of get sick of your own face.
 It doesn’t matter, though, because his kindness felt real, and that’s enough for me.